hawkina/docker-pepper-choreographe/README.md

 It contains Ubuntu 16.04 desktop and a VNC server.
 You just need to connect to it by using a VNC client.

+This is an adapted version.
+Original Creator + Repository: https://github.com/ocihangir/docker-pepper

 # How to run

+1. Clone this repository, install docker and turbivnc

+2. build the container: `docker build -t pepper-docker docker-pepper-choreographe`

-`docker run -p 5901:5901 ocihangir/docker-pepper`
+3. `docker run -p 5901:5901 pepper-docker`

-and then connect to:
+4. and then connect to turbovnc:

-`vnc://<host>:5901` via VNC client.
+`vncviewer localhost:5901` via VNC client.

 The VNC password is `password`.